SDEs with critical general distributional drifts: sharp solvability and blow-ups: Preliminary discussion: blow-up thresholds for Brownian particles

 \subsection{Two- and one-dimensional cases}

 For the two-dimensional counterpart of \eqref{syst_m5}, namely, the finite-particle approximation of the Keller-Segel model,

-the attracting interaction kernel is no longer locally square intergrable and therefore is not form-bounded, so one cannot apply our Theorems \ref{thm2}, \ref{thm_div} (see, however, Section \ref{wfb_sect} where we address $d=2$, but only to some extent).
+the attracting interaction kernel is no longer locally square intergrable and therefore is not form-bounded, so one cannot apply our Theorems \ref{thm2}, \ref{thm_div} (see, however, Appendix \ref{wfb_sect} where we to some extent address $d=2$).
 Cattiaux-P\'{e}d\`{e}ches \cite{CP} and Fournier-Jourdain \cite{FJ}, Fournier-Tardy \cite{FT} exploited the special structure of the drift and constructed process $(X_t^1,\dots,X_t^N)$.
 They work either via a suitable Dirichlet form or by exhibiting a weak solution to the SDE, respectively.
 In particular, they cover the full critical range $\varkappa \in [0,16[$, where $16$ is the sticky collisons threshold in dimension two.
 In this context, note:

 1) The arguments of \cite{FJ,FT} work in dimensions $d \geq 3$ as well, and allow to handle $16 \leq \kappa<16(\frac{d}{d-2})^2$ in \eqref{syst_m5}, which includes non-sticky collisions, see (b') above.